wsaqaf/sljournalism/hyperledger/Readme.md

 Verify that the default Apache2 page appears by visiting the website (droplet's IP on a web browser should work) http://<public IP or domain name>

 7) Add a file at /etc/apache2/sites-available/demo.conf to correspond to the app.
-We used *'demo'* but you can use any other name.
+We used *'demo'* but you can use any other name:

+  >     sudo nano /etc/apache2/sites-available/demo.conf

 In the file, ensure that you have the following values (replace the email and other the word 'demo' with the appropriate location of the app):

   >     ServerName <public ip>